MahouShoujoMivutilde/hyprland-per-window-layout/README.md

 ```

+If it is correct - good, you don't need to write the config file.

 2\.
-If it isn't correct - using config file to set it up manually.
+If it isn't - you can use the config file to set it up manually.

 Then our config, stored in `~/.config/hypr/xkb_layout.conf`, will be